 3. Select a consistent strategy and goals

-Once you have a forex education, find a strategy, and stick with it and discover your trading style.
+Once you have a forex education, find a trading strategy, and stick with it to discover your trading style.
 FX Strategies range from the very basic to the very complex and from the aggressive to the conservative.
 Every trading style has a differing risk profile and a different approach for the strategy to work.